lemmonas/cse-212-final-project-tutorial/2-sets.md

         print("Sign up successful!")
 ```

+The `length` variable holds the original length of the set containing who's signed up.
+Then, the next person to sign up is added to the set.
+The `if` statement compares the original length to the new length to determine whether the person currently trying to sign up has already signed up.

 ## Example problem

-Suppose you have been assigned to write a program that
+Suppose you have been assigned to write a program that keeps track of what letters a player has guessed in an online hangman game, and also gives the appropriate responses to each letter guessed.

 [Example solution file](set-ex-solution.py)